FlavScents AInsights Entry for Methyl 2-Methyl Butyrate (CAS: 868-57-5)

 4. Use in Flavors

-Methyl 2-methyl butyrate is widely used in the flavor industry, particularly in fruit-flavored products such as candies, beverages, and desserts.
-It serves as an impact note, providing a fresh, fruity aroma that enhances the overall flavor profile.
-Typical use levels in finished food products range from 1 to 20 ppm, with higher concentrations used in more intense fruit flavors.
-The compound is stable under typical food processing conditions, including moderate heat and pH variations.
+Methyl 2-methyl butyrate is widely used in flavor formulations, particularly in fruit-flavored products such as beverages, candies, and baked goods.
+It functions as a key impact note, providing a fresh and fruity character.
+Typical use levels in finished food products range from 1 to 20 ppm, with higher concentrations potentially leading to an overpowering effect.
+The compound is stable under typical processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature